siruguri/ActiveRecord-Without-Rails-JDBC-Mssql/README.md

 Pre-requisites
 --------------

+For the JRuby/JDBC option, you'll need:

-* Java
+* Java (tested on Java 6)
 * JRuby
 * A Mssql database server

 Note: This project is configured for  Rails 3.2.13, because I have to use Java 6 in my current environment.
-Rails 4.0 would force an upgrade of the jdbc drivers, which require Java 7.
+Rails 4.0 would force an upgrade of the JDBC drivers, which require Java 7.

 Usage